The Farm Market is open daily 9am-6pm.

-If you don’t have time to enjoy picking, visit our Farm Market, for all the produce in season plus local honey, jams, freshly baked goods, and local meats in addition to in-season produce fresh from our fields.
+If you don’t have time to enjoy picking, visit our Farm Market to shop for all the produce in season.
+We also have local honey, jams, freshly baked goods, and local meats in addition to in-season produce fresh from our fields.
 Plus, don’t miss our infamous Cider Donuts.

 You don’t have to pay admission to visit the Farm Market, so it’s easy to drop by even for a quick visit.

 Farm Market Hours: